 There is no doubt that there is petty crime and there are areas in which one must be careful.
 My wife had her purse taken out of her bag while on a jeepney journey.
 After taking the cash the pickpocket left her wallet behind a pillar in a shopping mall.
 The next day we were contacted by a friend in South Africa letting us know where we could collect the purse.
 Their email address was on a piece of paper and the mall security had sent them an email.

 There are areas in the very south of Mindanao where the Abu Sayaf operate.
 It is not advisable for foreigners to go to these areas for extended periods as they may become targets for kidnapping.

-- We have non-Filipino friends living here who have made Cebu their retirement home.
+- We have non-Filipino friends who have happily made Cebu their retirement home.
 We have others who couldn’t wait to leave.

 - So it’s up to you.
 The idyllic resort you see in advertisement and holiday promotions only make up a miniscule part of Cebu.
 It can be a relatively low cost option and perfect if you like the all year round tropical weather, the sea and peaceful, kind and considerate people.

 - It’s certainly worth a roving visit.
 To experience the more remote parts of Cebu island and islands like Bohol, Palawan or Sequijor.
 Here the cost of living is much lower than Cebu city.
 With the levels of traffic, crime and noise (except the roosters!!) also much lower.